What Happens in a Group?

 - Welcome members to the group

-- Remind the group of the group values
+- Remind the group of the group values (see above)

 - Do a ‘check in’ which is an opportunity for you to have a few minutes to say anything you feel appropriate, e.g how your week was, whether there is anything you would like to come back to during the group, or just to say that you don’t want to talk today.
 There is no pressure to check in

 - The rest of the group time tends to be then up to the group members as to what issues they would like to discuss.
-There may be times when CornerHouse staff/volunteers run a workshop or themed talk during a group time however this is usually advertised in advance

 What do I say?

 As the group value states, there is no pressure to say anything if you don’t want to.
 You may wish, at first, to just listen until you feel able to talk.
-Support groups are not a space for talk about political, religious or any other topic – they are predominantly there for people to talk about their weeks, their feelings, etc. and get support.
+Groups are not a space for talk about political, religious or any other topic – they are predominantly there for people to talk about their weeks, their feelings, etc. and get support.

 Is there a limit on the number of groups I can attend?